 Words can’t describe how grateful I am to Trudie Cameron being my solicitor and to Andrew Tiedt presenting my case in the court.
 They both have been very supportive and amazingly professional and effective.
 I’ve got an absolutely fantastic outcome I couldn’t even dream about.

 Soon after meeting Andrew I knew he was the solicitor I wanted to handle my matter.
 He immediately sprang into action which brought me stability and hope during a tumultuous time in my life.
 Andrew was never afraid to give me straight answers to my tough questions which is a true mark of integrity.
 He is clearly at ease in the court environment and I believe his calm and measured demeanour went a long way to helping me secure the best result from my day in court.
 I would certainly recommend you approach Andrew if you need assistance.

 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 What Is Forgery?

-Section 346 of the Criminal Code Act 2002 (ACT) defines forgery as making a false document with the intention that either they, or another person will present it to someone who will accept it as genuine and that because it is accepted by another person it will cause them to dishonestly obtain a gain, cause a loss or influence a public officer.
+Section 346 of the Code defines forgery as making a false document with the intention that either they, or another person will present it to someone who will accept it as genuine, and that because it is accepted by another person, it will cause them to dishonestly obtain a gain, cause a loss or influence a public officer.

 A person will be charged under state legislation if the forgery or false documentation involves a local business, organisation or a private individual.
 If the offence involves a Commonwealth entity such as Centrelink it will be dealt with as a federal forgery offence.